Yamaguchi Center for Arts and Media: Architecture

 After the basic plans for the area were finished in early 1996, an agreement with Arata Isozaki Atelier was made in November 1996.
 Construction started in August 2001, and finished in April 2003.
 The two floored building itself is 170m long, 50m wide and 20m tall.
 Its wavelike roof design is inspired by the ridgelines of the surrounding mountains.
 The interior is arranged laterally by function and include a theater, gallery, cinema, and library space.

 Art Production

 Unlike museums with a permanent collection, YCAM focusses on the production and exhibition of original works incorporating media technology.
 The educational department produces original workshops that introduce visitors to media technology and artistic expression incorporating technology.
-As example, the ”Korogaru Koen Park” learning program for children, that has being implemented in Yamaguchi City, Tokyo, and other places across Japan.
+As example, the ”Korogaru Koen Park” learning program for children, that has been implemented in Yamaguchi City, Tokyo, and other places across Japan.

 The YCAM InterLab team produces original works and educational programs, researches possible applications of media technology, and publicates the results of its research and development projects.
 In its long-term programs it actively collaborates with local citizens and experts as co-researchers and artistic co-producers.